 - Practice and Revise: Rehearse your presentation with your presentation teacher.
 Make improvements as needed.

 - Schedule a Presentation: Once all items on your checklist required to present are complete contact whomever is coordinating the presentations to schedule a Capstone presentation.
 Give the coordinator a signed copy of your Introduction Letter to Panel Judges so the judges will have a chance to read it prior to your presentation.

 - Upload Artifacts: Once your presentation is complete export it from Google Slides as a PowerPoint file using File->Download As.
-Then upload it and your field photos to Lopez.
+Then upload the PowerPoint slideshow and your field photos to Lopez.
 The field photos should be uploaded as individual files.
 Do not put them in a Google doc.
 See the Capstone FAQ for complete instructions.

-- Present: In order to present you need all your other checklist items completed, except for community service and the two performance tasks.
+- Present: In order to present you need all your other checklist items completed, except for community service.
 On your presentation day follow the tips below to do your best.

 At the Presentation

 - Arrive prepared and on time.
 Bring your Capstone binder and any other presentation support materials.

 - Greet each judge with a firm handshake and make eye contact.

 - Set up to present.
 (Someone will be available to help you if needed).